usnistgov/oscal-xproc3/projects/oscal-convert/readme.md

 # OSCAL XML to OSCAL JSON and back

-Following is work in progress!
-Be cautioned accordingly.
+**This project includes work in progress!** Be cautioned accordingly.

-Pipelines for converting XML to JSON and back again
+It has pipelines for converting XML to JSON and back again, including 'OSCAL-aware' pipelines that produce OSCAL-conformant JSON from OSCAL XML.

-A mapping between XML and JSON forms of OSCAL is defined by OSCAL's underlying specification in its [set of metaschemas](https://github.com/usnistgov/OSCAL/tree/main/src/metaschema).
-For OSCAL (at least through v1.1.2) These source files have been used to produce XSLT transformations using the [metaschema-xslt](https://github.com/usnistgov/metaschema-xslt) processing framework.
+These pipelines use XSLT transformations produced using the [metaschema-xslt](https://github.com/usnistgov/metaschema-xslt) processing framework and distributed with the OSCAL release.

 See the GRAB-RESOURCES.xpl pipeline for paths to these resources.